dmanzer2/ez-space-css-repo/README.md

 ### The basics

-Apply the set class to your html to quickly add additiona spacing.
+Apply these classes to your html to quickly add additional margin or padding space.
 Classes are as follows:

 **Example: .xs-ml-10 = margin of 10px applied to the left of any element on a mobile device**